SanjeevMohindra/Author-Box-With-Different-Description/readme.txt

 5. Support for custom CSS, so you can customize your author box display.
 You can stop loading the Author Box CSS and create a custom tags for your author box.
 6. [who has written 100 post] link to the author page with rel="author", you just need to link back to the author page on your Google Profile Page to make your authorship information to appear in search results for the content you create.
 Learn more: http://support.google.com/webmasters/bin/answer.py?hl=en&answer=1408986
 7. Option to show social media profile as an image or text, you can select it from Admin Panel.
+8. Option to add author box manually at any location in your theme.

-For Support Open a ticket at [Support Forum](http://makewebworld.com/contact-us/ "Support Ticket for Author Box Plugin With Different Description")
+For Support Open a ticket at [Support Forum](http://makewebworld.com/contact-us/ "Support Ticket for Author Box Plugin With Different Description").

+[Github Repository] (https://github.com/SanjeevMohindra/Author-Box-With-Different-Description "Author Box GitHub Repository")

 == Installation ==